sidharthponram916/classes-api/ReadMe.md

 # UMD Course Catalog API
-This API is consistently expanding, and more endpoints will be available.
+This is a project that pulls data from the University of Maryland's Schedule of Classes Website, built using FastAPI + BS4.
+The following endpoints are available, and more will be available soon, as this is constantly expanding.

 **API Endpoint**